 Tulum’s Sacred Rivers – The World’s Best Cenote Diving

-So instead of atypical above-ground rivers (there are zero rivers in the Yucatan!) here you end up with huge river systems hidden within the calcareous landscape until the limestone roof of the river collapses from the weight above and a cenote allows access to this pristine, clear water…or to the Mayan underworld!
+So instead of atypical above-ground rivers (there are zero rivers in the Yucatan!) here you end up with large river systems hidden within the calcareous landscape until the limestone roof of the river collapses from the weight above and a cenote allows access to this pristine, clear water…or to the Mayan underworld!

 Scuba Diving In Mayan Underworld In Tulum

-Tulum on Mexico’s Maya Riveria is world’s premier destination for cenote and cavern diving because of it’s close proximity to the world’s three largest underwater cave systems – The Dos Ojos system (56 km), Sac Actun system (61 km) and the Ox Bel Ha (129 km), all of which are still being explored!
+Tulum on Mexico’s Maya Riveria is world’s premier destination for cenote and cavern diving because of it’s proximity to the world’s three largest underwater cave systems – The Dos Ojos system (56 km), Sac Actun system (61 km) and the Ox Bel Ha (129 km), all of which are still being explored!

 And here are some of the rules for safe cavern diving in Tulum (and around the world!):

 - Always stay within the limits of natural light penetration in the cavern.

 - Do not venture further than 60 meters or 200 feet from the nearest cavern opening.